khlkarim/mariem/README.md

 To test the windows build, i used mingw to cross-compile to windows and then ran the executable using wine.
 It seemed to be working just fine, but the mingw-wine setup doesn't fully replicate the windows environment, so if you encounter any issues let me know.

+>[!WARNING]
-Note: The projects in the `./examples` directory point to sound files that should exist in `./data`, since these files would significantly inflate the size of the repo, i compressed them into a zip file and uploaded them to my google drive, just download this file and extract it in the project's directory and the examples should work.
+>The projects in the `./examples` directory point to sound files that should exist in `./data`, since these files would significantly inflate the size of the repo, i compressed them into a zip file and uploaded them to a github release.

-Usage:
+## Usage
 The interaction with the app is keyboard centric, these are the main keybindings that let you do stuff:
 |Key|Action|Description|
 |---|---|---|